DataDog/documentation/content/guides/composite_monitors.md

 ## How composite monitors work

-This section describes:

-1. How Datadog computes the status of a composite monitor, and
-2. How many alerts a composite monitor may generate in different scenarios.
+This section uses examples to show 1) how trigger conditions are computed and 2) how many alerts a composite monitor may generate in different scenarios.

 ### How we compute trigger conditions